yahoo/Override/README.md

 ### Grouping Related Features

 For systems with a large number of feature flags, Override provides a means for logical grouping throug the `FeatureGroup` class.
-Feature group does not provide any additional runtime functionality; it simply provides a means for organizing feature flags.
-Groups are very easy to use:
+No additional runtime functionality is provided by `FeatureGroup`; it is primarily a means for organizing feature flags.
+Grouping features is very easy:

 ```swift
 import YMOverride